The Pirates of Penzance provides a lyric most redoubtable:

 - Geordi La Forge sings a few lines of it for Dr. Crusher when she's trying to persuade him to audition for her on-board production.

-- In a more memorable scene from Home Improvement, Al sings the first verse of it in what he thinks is a sound-proof booth.
-It isn't, and as a result, he recieves a round of a applause when he comes out.
+- In a more memorable scene from Home Improvement, Al sings the first verse of it in what he thinks is a soundproof booth.
+It isn't, and as a result, he receives a round of applause when he comes out.

 - In Diagnosis: Murder, Norman Briggs tried out for the role of the Major General, and Dr. Sloan helped him rehearse the Major General song.
 Briggs ended up playing one of the police officers.
 Third police officer.

 - The Israeli Channel 10 has suffered for years (since 2008) of financial difficulties that put it under risk of shutting down, which was further exacerbated by their open feud against Prime Minister Benjamin Netanyahu, as they investigated and reported many of his alleged cases of corruption: Netanyahu went on the offence against the channel, bashing it and threatening to sue for slander and trying to block any government effort to relieve the channel of its debts, and using his own connections in the Ministry of Communications and in the channel itself.
 When the channel decided to comply and let go of their staunch opposition, they finally got some relief.
 In response, Israeli satire show Matzàv haUmá featured a song set to this tunenote , starring the main panelists and involving the whole cast and crew as well, saying they got the message and refrain from criticising him.
 (Eventually the show did have its contract end, supposedly for financial reasons, though critics have suspected foul play; it was later continued, amusingly enough, on Channel 10.)